 Just how much athletic aid do NAIA programs offer?
 Each year more than $500 million in athletic scholarships is awarded to student-athletes who compete at the NAIA level.
 There are typically 12 track and field scholarships offered per team.
 Like track and field scholarships offered at the NCAA level, these scholarships are not guaranteed for all four years and need to be renewed at the college coach’s discretion based on a qualified athlete’s performance and academic standing.

 Student-athletes who are interested in competing at a high level shouldn’t limit their college lists to those at the NCAA level.
 Instead, they should also start to consider NAIA track and field colleges, too.
 One of the best parts of the NAIA recruiting process is that college coaches do not have to follow the NCAA rules, making themselves much more accessible to student-athletes at any stage in the recruiting process.
 NAIA coaches aren’t restricted in when they can and cannot communicate with potential recruits, so student-athletes can initiate contact with an NAIA coach at any time in the recruiting process.
+How many track and field colleges are there?

 There are nearly 200 NAIA track and field colleges across the U.S. Of those, 149 schools offer men’s indoor track and field programs, while 186 schools offer either an outdoor track and field program or both indoor and outdoor programs.
 Indoor track programs often compete in the winter season, while outdoor track and field programs are in full swing during the spring.